 Apple CEO, Tim Cook, clearly agrees with me.
 That’s why Apple, in the post-Steve Jobs era, has started selling “affordable” iPhones.
 The current examples are the lower-spec iPhone 11, 12, 13 and iPhone SE devices that are still available.
 All are very good handsets, but they’re some way off the iPhone 13 Pros regarding what’s inside them and what they can do.

 The same can be said for Android.
-Last year’s crop of high-end Android smartphones – Samsung Galaxy S20 Plus, Oppo Find X2 Pro, et al. – are as impressive as they are expensive.
-Here’s the thing: most people don’t use their phones for gaming, which means most people don’t need the expensive processors that push the price of Android devices close to the two thousand dollar mark.
-And sometimes past that.
+Last year’s crop of high-end Android smartphones – Samsung Galaxy S21 Ultra, Oppo Find X3 Pro, et al. – are as impressive as they are expensive.
+Here’s the thing: most people don’t use their phones for gaming, which means most people don’t need the expensive processors that push the price of Android devices close to the two thousand dollar mark – and sometimes past that.

-So, with that in mind, this article will offer you two things.
-First, you’ll see a ranked list of what I think are the best phones available to buy in New Zealand in 2021.
-However, if you’re looking to pick up the best phone available in New Zealand…that’s right for you.
-I’ll also explain some things to look out for, and list (what I think) are the best smartphones for most people.
+So, with that in mind, this article will offer a ranked list of what I think are the best phones available to buy in New Zealand based on features and functionality, not price.

 Specs – Screen: 6.7in, 2778 x 1284 / 6.1in, 2532 x 1170 Camera: 12MP (wide), 12MP (ultra wide), 12MP (telephoto); Processor: A15 Bionic; Storage: 128GB, 256GB, 512GB, 1TB; Operating System: iOS 15